DeepakSidhar/DeepakSidhar.github.io/_posts/2022-09-17-Module-Three-post.md

 For this submission, your team are tasked with carrying out a risk assessment, evaluating the risks of both the effects of the digitalisation process and of the alternative of maintaining the status quo to the business.
 Which would you recommend, taking both assessments into account?
 Produce a risk identification report with your responses to these questions.
 Note that the associated grading criteria are highlighted in the requirements below, to be reviewed alongside the criteria grid (Module Resources).

-<li> Risk Identification Report by Cyber Masters <a href="https://github.com/DeepakSidhar/DeepakSidhar.github.io/blob/main/assets/ModuleThree/Risk%20Identification%20Report%20by%20Cyber%20Masters.pdf">Risk Identification Report by Cyber Masters</a></li>
+<li> <a href="https://github.com/DeepakSidhar/DeepakSidhar.github.io/blob/main/assets/ModuleThree/Risk%20Identification%20Report%20by%20Cyber%20Masters.pdf">Risk Identification Report by Cyber Masters</a></li>

 ## Collaborative Learning Discussion 2